FDiot/code_tympan3/doc/architecture.rst

 The rendering function of each business logic object is located in ``GraphicIHM/DataManagerGraphic`` and simple geometry rendering can be found at ``GraphicIHM/ToolsGraphic``.

-In order to make the rendering faster, the OpenGL commands can be compiled and store on the GPU.
+In order to make the rendering faster, the OpenGL commands can be compiled and stored on the GPU.
 That way, the CPU simply has to tell the GPU to render this display list instead of sending the geometry on each frame.
 The use of displayList can be found at ``Appli/TympanApp/TYOpenGLRenderer.cpp``.
 It simply encapsulates all the rendering function (immediate mode) of the scene.